eugeneiwu/cordova-plugin-sketch/README.md

 The inputData is a string or file URI of the background picture, depending on inputType.

+showStrokeWidthSelect 0 (= do not show) or 1 (= show), defaults to 1

+showColorSelect 0 (= do not show) or 1 (= show), defaults to 1

+setStrokeWidth 1 - 24 (theoretically even higher possible, but system only display 1 - 24), defaults to 1

+toolbarBgColor Color of the Toolbars (top, bottom), Hex Color like #FA2000, no short like #FFF allowed, defaults to #000000

+toolbarBgColor Color of the Toolbars (top, bottom), Hex Color like #FFFFFF, no short like #FFF allowed, defaults to #FFFFFF

 When the user presses "done", returns the image of the user sketched as an Data URI or file URI depending on input DestinationType.

 If the user presses "cancel", the result is `null`.